hofstadter-io/studios-docs/content/getting-started/getting-an-account.md

 While in __Early Adopter__ phase,
 please request an account from:
 [accounts@hofstadter.io](mailto:accounts@hofstadter.io).
+Include your desired application name in the email and any additional emails which should have access.

 You can check to see if your
 __Hofstadter Studios Live__ server